Original Sin (Pandora's Box album)

 Original Sin is a concept album performed by Pandora's Box and produced by Jim Steinman.
+It was released on November 6, 1989.
 Steinman wrote the majority of this album, although there are a couple of cover versions.
 It was the group's only album, and was a commercial flop.

 Although the album was not a commercial success (except in South Africa), many of the songs have gone platinum with other artists.
 Steinman is said to have been very proud of the songs on this album, even though Original Sin sold very poorly in comparison with his highest selling albums and songs.
-The album charted at #43 in Sweden.
+The album charted at No. 43 in Sweden.

-The album was rereleased in 2006 along with a DVD featuring the videos for "It's All Coming Back to Me Now" and "Good Girls Go to Heaven (Bad Girls Go Everywhere)", a featurette featuring interviews and performances by Steinman.
+The album was re-released in 2006 along with a DVD featuring the videos for "It's All Coming Back to Me Now" and "Good Girls Go to Heaven (Bad Girls Go Everywhere)", a featurette featuring interviews and performances by Steinman.

 Videos

 Music videos were produced for the songs "It's All Coming Back to Me Now" and "Good Girls Go to Heaven".

 Ken Russell directed the video for "It's All Coming Back to Me Now".
 It was filmed at Pinewood Studios in Buckinghamshire.
 Steinman wrote the script, based on Russell's segment in the compilation opera movie Aria.
-Elements include leather, snakes, tombstones and cockrings with shrunken heads, and the video featured Caswell as a girl near death—from a motorcycle crash—being ministered to by paramedics, fantasising and being 'sexually aroused by a large python and writhing on a bed that lit up in time with the music, while surrounded by a group of bemused, semi-naked dancers'.
+Elements include leather, snakes, tombstones and cockrings with shrunken heads, and the video features singer Elaine Caswell as a girl near death—from a motorcycle crash—being ministered to by paramedics, fantasising and being 'sexually aroused by a large python and writhing on a bed that lit up in time with the music, while surrounded by a group of bemused, semi-naked dancers'.
 When Steinman's manager saw it, he responded 'It's a porno movie!'
 The two-day shoot ran over schedule and budget, costing £35,000 an hour.
 Russell and Steinman even designed a sequence where a motorcyclist would cycle up the steps of a local church-tower, jump out of the turrets at the top, and then explode; alas, the wardens of the church refused permission.

 The video for "Good Girls Go to Heaven", directed by Brian Grant, was set in a prison.
 It shows the arrival of a new inmate called Jenny (the name featured in the first chorus) and her induction.
 As the song begins, the other inmates dance around her.
-As the prison is signposted as "Pandora's House Of Detention", matching the phrasing in the song "City Night" from Jim Steinman's Neverland / Bat 2100, we can assume this video was intended to depict something within Steinman's "Obsidian" mythos (the 40+ year project which culminated with Bat Out of Hell The Musical).
-The only member of Pandora's Box to appear in the video is Ellen Foley (and only as part of the dance ensemble) - although vocals for this song were performed by Holly Sherwood, not Ellen Foley.
+As the prison is signposted as "Pandora's House Of Detention", matching the phrasing in the song "City Night" from Jim Steinman's Neverland / Bat 2100, we can assume this video was intended to depict something within Steinman's "Obsidian" mythos (the 40+ year project which culminated with Bat Out of Hell: The Musical).
+The only member of Pandora's Box to appear in the video is Ellen Foley (and only as part of the dance ensemble) - although vocals for this song were performed by Holly Sherwood.